justinltodd/git-scripts/README.md

 # Script compares LOCAL and REMOTE branch hash values to make sure there are in sync.
-If they LOCAL branch isn't in sync with REMOTE branch HASH then it will send out alert via SENDMAIL to designated email.
+If the LOCAL branch isn't in sync with REMOTE branch HASH then it will send out alert via SENDMAIL to designated email.
+Script will compare the hash values and if it doesn't match will git reset.
+It will do a git pull as well.
+Can be configured as a cro.
-It checks to make sure that the current local repository is on the correct branch.
-If not, then it will checkout the proper branch.

-# This is newer version with functions and better logic. comparebranches.sh
+# comparebranches.sh versions 1.5
 # This is the older version without functions. comparelocalremote.sh